canonical/lxd/doc/howto/network_bridge_firewalld.md

 See [Docker on a router](https://docs.docker.com/network/iptables/#docker-on-a-router) for detailed information.

 The easiest way to prevent such issues is to uninstall Docker from the system that runs LXD.
-If that is not an option, use the following command to explicitly allow network traffic from your network bridge to your external network interface:
+If that is not an option, use the following command to explicitly allow network traffic between your network bridge and your external network interface:

+    iptables -I DOCKER-USER -i <network_bridge> -o <external_interface> -j ACCEPT iptables -I DOCKER-USER -i <external_interface> -o <network_bridge> -j ACCEPT

+To make it stick across reboots, the above can be added to `/etc/network/interfaces` along the lines of:

-    iptables -I DOCKER-USER -i <network_bridge> -o <external_interface> -j ACCEPT
+    post-up iptables -I DOCKER-USER -i <network_bridge> -o <external_interface> -j ACCEPT post-up iptables -I DOCKER-USER -i <external_interface> -o <network_bridge> -j ACCEPT